cramangako/dictionary/README.md

 # Hybrid-European Dictonary
-the complete dictonary of the Made up language of Hybrid-European
+The official complete dictonary for the constructed language: Hybrid-European Mix of german polish italian